 - Writing the final report.

-Topic given above is the most important steps to write a report.
+The topic given above is the most important step to write a report.
 Now detail discussion about the above topic given below:

 1. Recognizing and defining a problem: One must first realize what the problem is.
 Then the problem should be defined by answering the following 5 W questions: